SEO Checklist How to Make Search Engines Fall in Love with your Website

 7. 1.5% – All others (including Lycos at a mere 0.04%)

-Clearly, Google dominates all others with Bing being very far behind in second place.
-Certain things can be done to improve SEO for each search engine; however most of the things done for SEO work equally well on all search engines.
+Google dominates all others, with Bing being far behind in second place.
+Certain things can be done to improve SEO for each search engine; however, most things done for SEO work equally well on all search engines.

 There are over 6.5 billion searches made each day globally on all the search engines combined.